tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swaggerhub_smartbear.md

 When you're working on REST API documentation, you need tools that are specifically designed for REST APIs &mdash; tools that allow you to create, share, collaborate, version, test, and publish the documentation in ways that don't require extensive customization or time.

 There's a point at which experimenting with the free Swagger UI tooling hits a wall and you'll need to find another way to move to the next level.
-This is where [SwaggerHub](swaggerhub.com) from [Smartbear](https://smartbear.com/) comes in.
+This is where [SwaggerHub](https://swaggerhub.com) from [Smartbear](https://smartbear.com/) comes in.
 SwaggerHub provides a complete solution for designing, managing, and publishing documentation for your API in ways that will simplify your life as an API technical writer.

 SwaggerHub is used by more than 15,000 software teams across the globe.
 As the Swagger spec becomes more of an industry standard for API documentation, SwaggerHub's swagger-specific tooling becomes essential.

-{% if site.target == "web" %}
+{% if site.format == "web" %}
 * TOC
 {:toc}
 {% endif %}